yoyo2323/huzunPlaylist/README.md

 - Youtube-DL downloading status
 - Fully customizable progressbar
-- Auto update ytdl with every request
+- Auto update ytdl with every download
+- Auot update all requirements with restart
 - Only one process in same time (for stabilization)
 - Embed thumbnail, metadata's to file
 - Custom ytdl format selector (dont change if you dont know)